MajdMubashir/MajdMubashir/README.md

 # Hi, I’m Majduddin.M 👋

 I’m a Data Analyst with a background in digital marketing and web analytics.
 I spent nearly 3 years as a Digital Analyst and over 6 years working in analytics-driven digital roles.
-Alongside my professional work, I’ve completed certifications in SQL, Python, statistics and marketing analytics through DataCamp, and I’m currently enrolled in the LSE Data Analytics Career Accelerator.
+Alongside my professional work, I’ve completed certifications in SQL, Python, statistics and marketing analytics through DataCamp.

 ---